Internal Fixation Devices Overview & Analysis

 While doctors have used many internal fixators like the Intramedullary Skeletal Kinetic Distractor (ISKD), the Fitbone, the Guichet Nail, and the Betzbone to heal fractures and lengthen limbs in the past, these are mostly outdated.
 Instead, the PRECICE and PRECICE STRYDE are the most popular, extensively tested, and reliable options on the market right now.

-Developed by Dr. Dror Paley of the Paley Orthopedic and Spine Institute, the PRECICE is a titanium intramedullary nail primarily for cosmetic limb lengthening.
+Developed by Dr. Dror Paley of the Paley Orthopedic and Spine Institute, the PRECICE is a titanium intramedullary nail primarily used for cosmetic limb lengthening.
 The PRECICE 2.2 is the latest in the line of PRECICE nails.

 PRECICE can lengthen up to 8 cm at a time if implanted into the femur or the thigh bone.
 When lengthening the tibia as well, height gains can extend up to 14.5 cm with multiple surgeries.
 The patient controls the lengthening rate through an external remote controller that reacts with the magnets sealed inside the nail.